wadholm/microblog/ansible/README.md

 #### Azure

 You need credentials from Azure to allow Ansible to manage servers.
-This can be done by ether creating a file in your `$HOME/.azure/` folder called `credentials` or using ENV variables which can be found at the [Ansible Documentation, using environment variables](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#using-environment-variables).
+This can be done by ether creating a file in your `$HOME/.azure/` folder called `credentials` or using ENV variables which can be found at the [Ansible Documentation - using environment variables](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#using-environment-variables).

 The `credentials` requires you to add the login information together with the subscription id.
 The file should look like the following: